The events at the meeting that Wednesday had taken their

 He doesn’t give that impression,” said Roger.

 “He slept with Sybil,” Cleo said.
 “That’s Anna’s mother.
-The ex-hooker will no doubt keep Gary entertained.”
+The

 The bitterness in Cleo’s voice was unmistakeable.